 Security impact: The use of weak hashing algorithms compromises the security of sensitive data, such as passwords, tokens, or user information.
 Attackers could exploit these weaknesses to generate hash collisions, recover plaintext data, or impersonate users, leading to potential unauthorized access and potential data breaches.
 This could undermine user trust, harm the organization's reputation, and result in non-compliance with data protection regulations.

-BUILD_TYPE = "release"Release build Applicaiton code isn't obfuscated, can be decompiled to retrieve the clear code from the application
+Search in code BUILD_TYPE = "release"Release build Applicaiton code isn't obfuscated, can be decompiled to retrieve the clear code from the application

 Bug: No Code Obfuscation